Shore of Gibitngil Island after fishing

 Every Sunday night, the women of the island, gather in front of their houses to drink liquor and share stories of their childhood, experiences during the week, or trivial matters that their neighbors would find amusing.
 I was lucky to have witnessed this weekly gathering as it revealed the humorous, more unguarded side of these women-leaders.
 It also provided a great deal of nuanced insight into my understanding of their coastal community.

 One of the women of Gibitngil Island

 As I inched closer to their table, I was within earshot of most of their conversations.
-They all conversed in Cebuano, a language used in most provinces of Visayas and Mindanao.
-As I tried to make sense of their stories, using the little knowledge I had of Cebuano, a favorite topic amongst them is how their ex-mayor’s family built Fantastic Island, a (not-so fantastic) resort along one of their island’s shores.
+They all conversed in Bisaya, a language used in most provinces of Visayas and Mindanao.
+As I tried to make sense of their stories, using the little knowledge I had of Bisaya, a favorite topic amongst them is how their ex-mayor’s family built Fantastic Island, a (not-so fantastic) resort along one of their island’s shores.

 A fisherfolk heads out to sea

 A fisherfolk untangles her net in preparation for the next day.

 I remembered an earlier conversation with one of the fisherfolks, who mentioned that the ex-mayor ordered his men to bar and harass fisherfolks who would try to dock their boats on that side of the island— a great cause of anger and frustration amongst the fisherfolks who’ve lived on the island even before their ex-mayor was born.
 They said their ex-mayor used the island’s shores as his shooting range and the sounds of gunshots brought fear and anxiety to the townspeople.
 As I listened more to their conversation, I found out that their source of joy and peace finally came when they heard about their ex-mayor being arrested in 2017 because of the illegal possession of firearms and drugs.